 “If the crowd thins out prematurely — and the couple and the celebrants seem impatient — skip from this sign to the same one on Page 9.”

 As it turns out, this bit of ironic wit is but one of many instances where Florent Schmitt has weighed in with clever or satirical commentary.
 It is a window into a lesser-known aspect of Schmitt’s life as a musician – because in addition to having a composing career that spanned more than seven decades, he was a respected and prolific music critic in Paris for a period stretching nearly 30 years.

-As part of his music research activities, Mr. Le Dréau has spent much time investigating Schmitt’s voluminous writings that were published in four major Parisian newspapers between the years 1912 to 1939.
+Thankfully for us, as part of his music research activities Mr. Le Dréau has spent much time investigating Schmitt’s voluminous writings that were published in four major Parisian newspapers between the years 1912 to 1939.

 And just as the newspaper columns of those two illustrious musicians have now been published in annotated editions, Guillaume Le Dréau has made it a goal to accomplish the same with Florent Schmitt’s oeuvre.
 He has been at the task for the past several years, and the hope is that his work will be completed and a publisher found to bring out what will likely be two large volumes of printed material.